bacontime/blog-mirror/nature/plant-ranking.md

 : Tea.
 It's good.

 Coffee Family (Rubiaceae)
 : Obviously, the star of the show is coffee, which I can admit is an impressive plant even if I don't like the stuff myself.
-But this family is full of plants with interesting medicinal properties, like the quinine tree, kratom, or that shrub they use to make ayahusca.
+But this family is full of plants with interesting medicinal properties, like the quinine tree, kratom, or that shrub they use to make ayahuasca.

 Orchid Family (Orchidaceae)